iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

         module.set("multi_turn_angle_control", "trajectory_duration", 20)

 #.
 Trajectory Queueing with Overwrite Mode
     For this next example,  we change the queue mode to overwrite (1).
-Youlll see that only one trajectory is completed after the initial reset to 0 rad of displacement.
+You'll see that only one trajectory is completed after the initial reset to 0 rad of displacement.

     .. code-block:: python